agvxov/cursed_c/README.md

     }
 ```
 expression,
-the available values mappings (none) are compared to h,
+the available value mappings (none) are compared to h,
 then execution jumps to `default` as no match was found.
 Now the question becomes:
 how is that `a` is defined to 89?
 Easy.
 It's not.
 `a` gets defined, but its assignment is skipped.
-It's because variable declarations are always allocated at the start of the scope,
+It's because variable declarations always result in allocations at the start of the scope,
 no further questions asked.
 For all the compiler cares,
 `int a;` might as well have been written under `default:`.
+However, the value copy is skipped.

 ### String literal concatenation
 Adjacent string literals are always (compile time) concatenated.